-- Identify a hardware component by clicking a button to flash its ID LED (see "Identifying a System or Component" on page 195). - Place a compute module into maintenance mode, shut it down, and then return it to service (see "Using Maintenance Mode" on page 196). - Go to the BMC login page.
-From the compute module's BMC tab, click an IP address to go to the BMC login page (see "Logging In to the BMC Web Console" on page 223).
+- Identify a hardware component by clicking a button to flash its ID LED (see "Identifying a System or Component" on page 220). - Place a compute module into maintenance mode, shut it down, and then return it to service (see "Using Maintenance Mode" on page 221). - Go to the BMC login page.
+From the compute module's BMC tab, click an IP address to go to the BMC login page (see "Logging In to the BMC Web Console" on page 261). - View operating-system information (name, version, IP address, and hostname) by clicking the compute module's OS tab.